TRT Global - Splintered Sudan: Why a parallel government is worse than a deadlocked war

 The war has killed tens of thousands and displaced more than 14 million, according to UN figures.
 The International Criminal Court has launched investigations into war crimes and crimes against humanity.

-In Al Fasher alone, some 300,000 civilians remain trapped, cut off from food, water, medicines and humanitarian aid.
-Last weekend brought fresh tragedy when a landslide in Darfur buried an entire village, killing many people.
+In El-Fasher alone, some 300,000 civilians remain trapped, cut off from food, water, medicines and humanitarian aid.
+Last weekend brought fresh tragedy when a landslide in Darfur buried an entire village, killing as many as 1,000 people.

 The territory in western Sudan has stayed out of the civil war, but hosts hundreds of thousands fleeing the violence.